 What To Expect After EMDR Therapy

-Anyone who has experienced significant trauma can benefit from EMDR therapy.
-However, it is most commonly used with people who have been exposed to multiple traumas.
+Anyone who’s been through significant trauma can benefit from EMDR therapy.
+But it’s most often used with people who’ve been through multiple traumas.

-These include victims of child abuse, domestic violence, sexual assault, natural disasters, war, etc. To learn more about trauma and its effects, “How to Talk About Trauma in Therapy” can provide additional insights.
+This includes victims of child abuse, domestic violence, sexual assault, natural disasters, war, etc. To learn more about trauma and its effects, “How to Talk About Trauma in Therapy” can give you more insights.

-People with PTSD often suffer from flashbacks, nightmares, insomnia, panic attacks, and/or hypervigilance.
-They may feel numb, detached, or emotionally shut down.
+People with PTSD often have flashbacks, nightmares, trouble sleeping, panic attacks, and/or are always on high alert.
+They might feel numb, detached, or emotionally shut down.

-They may avoid certain situations, engage in self-destructive behaviors, or even attempt suicide.
+They might avoid certain situations, do self-destructive things, or even think about suicide.

-People who have suffered from severe childhood trauma may struggle with low self-esteem, substance abuse, suicidal ideation, and/or depression.
+People who’ve been through severe childhood trauma might struggle with low self-esteem, substance abuse, thoughts of suicide, and/or depression.

-Those who have experienced chronic pain or physical injuries may have difficulty sleeping or concentrating.
+Those who’ve experienced chronic pain or physical injuries might have trouble sleeping or concentrating.

-Those who have been diagnosed with borderline personality disorder may suffer from frequent mood swings, impulsive behavior, and unstable relationships.
+Those diagnosed with borderline personality disorder might have frequent mood swings, act impulsively, and have unstable relationships.

-Many individuals who have experienced early neglect or abuse may develop attachment issues.
+Many people who experienced early neglect or abuse might develop attachment issues.

 Why Should I Choose EMDR Treatment?

-There are several reasons why you should choose EMDR therapy for yourself.
-First, it is one of the few treatments proven to effectively treat trauma-related disorders.
+There are several reasons to choose EMDR therapy.
+First, it’s one of the few treatments proven to effectively treat trauma-related disorders.

-Second, it is highly effective at helping you recover from trauma.
-Third, it is relatively easy to learn how to do.
-Fourth, it is safe and doesn’t involve any drugs or surgery.
-Finally, it takes less than an hour per session.
+Second, it’s really good at helping you recover from trauma.
+Third, it’s relatively easy to learn.
+Fourth, it’s safe and doesn’t involve any drugs or surgery.
+Finally, each session takes less than an hour.

 How Will I Feel After EMDR Treatment?

-You may feel anxious before each session begins.
-However, once you begin the treatment, you will likely start feeling calmer and more relaxed.
+You might feel anxious before each session starts.
+But once you begin the treatment, you’ll likely start feeling calmer and more relaxed.

-During sessions, you may notice that your emotions are changing.
-For instance, if you were previously experiencing negative emotions, you might find yourself becoming angry or sad.
+During sessions, you might notice your emotions changing.
+For instance, if you were feeling negative emotions before, you might become angry or sad.

-If you were feeling calm, you may suddenly become upset.
+If you were feeling calm, you might suddenly become upset.
 The therapist will work with you to adjust your emotional state during the session.

-After the session ends, you may feel tired.
-It is normal to feel exhausted after completing a therapy session.
+After the session ends, you might feel tired.
+It’s normal to feel exhausted after finishing a therapy session.

 Will My Trauma Be Removed During EMDR Therapy?

 EMDR works by helping you process your traumatic memories.
-As such, it will not remove the trauma itself.
-However, it allows you to better cope with the trauma and prevent it from affecting your daily life.
-For further reading on dealing with the aftermath of trauma, “How to Heal Deep Emotional Wounds” might be beneficial.
+It won’t remove the trauma itself.
+But it helps you cope better with the trauma and stop it from affecting your daily life.
+For more on dealing with the aftermath of trauma, “How to Heal Deep Emotional Wounds” might be helpful.

 Can EMDR Help Me With Other Problems?

-EMDR is designed to be used as a standalone therapy.
-However, it can also be combined with other therapies to address additional problems.
+EMDR is designed to be used on its own.
+But it can also be combined with other therapies to address additional problems.

 For example, it can be used along with CBT (cognitive behavioral therapy) to help you manage anxiety.
-For those exploring options for anxiety, “Can You Go to the Hospital for Anxiety?” provides relevant information.
+If you’re looking into options for anxiety, “Can You Go to the Hospital for Anxiety?” provides useful information.

 Are There Any Side Effects Associated With EMDR?

-Like all forms of psychotherapy, there are some potential side effects associated with EMDR.
-In general, these include:
+Like all forms of psychotherapy, there are some potential side effects with EMDR.
+These might include:

-If you experience any of these symptoms, please tell your therapist immediately so they can make adjustments to ensure that you remain comfortable throughout the treatment.
+If you experience any of these symptoms, tell your therapist right away so they can make adjustments to keep you comfortable during the treatment.

 How To Practice Self Care After EMDR